PG1003/bitmap/reference.md

 ## color

 A color is a 32 bit value that represents an RGB color model with an alpha.
-Each color component is an 8 bit value ranging from 0 up to 255 and packed as in the table below.
+Each color component is an 8 bit value ranging from 0 up to 255 and is packed as in the table below.

 |Color component | Bit mask|
 |----------------|---------|